department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/full-auth-check-in/chip-design-doc.md

 ## Introduction
 This document outlines the design and specifications for the Authenticated Check-In API Lambdas in CHIP.
 The purpose of this API is to allow users to check into appointments from an application that has a fully authenticated user.
 This document covers the API's endpoints, request and response formats, authentication and authorization mechanisms, and business rules and requirements for Check-In.

+## Eligibility Requirements
 For an appointment to be eligible for patient check in through the web or any mobile application cetain criteria need to be met.
 These include:
 - Insurance information needs to be valid and up to date
-- Demographics, emergency contact and next of kin information has to have been reviewed by the veteran and confirmed
+- Demographics: contact, emergency contact, and next of kin information has to have been reviewed by the veteran and confirmed
 - The appointment needs to be valid
   - Does the clinic for the appointment have e-check-in enabled
   - Is it within the 45 minute check in window(30 min before - 15 minutes after start time)